prebid/prebid.github.io/dev-docs/publisher-api-reference/setBidderConfig.md

 globally available to all bidder adapters.
 This makes sense because most of these settings are global in nature.
 However, there are use cases where different bidders require different data, or where certain parameters apply only to a given bidder.
 Use `setBidderConfig` when you need to support these cases.

+Note if you would like to add to existing config you can pass `true` for the optional second `mergeFlag` argument like `setBidderConfig(options, true)`.
+If not passed, this argument defaults to false and `setBidderConfig` replaces all values for specified bidders.

 The page usage is: